-There are many different types of internships, including: editorial, administration, fundraising, video production, computer graphics, website design, and so much more.
 We will work with your focus area and you will learn how to be effective in the Entertainment Industry within that focus.

 “Every aspect of the Movieguide® internship program is positively enticing, from Movieguide®’s location, nestled in the scenic contours of Camarillo, CA, down to the wonderful and loving family that comprises Movieguide®’s staff.”